wookdev/wookdev.github.io/_posts/2015-06-11-the-martian-trailers.md

 and the rest.

 - Real Chicagoans do not to to Geno's for pizza.
 It's a tourist trap.

+- Chiwetel Ejiofor, a Brit of Nigerian decent, was cast as Venkat Kapoor, an Indian.
+In my mind, while reading, Venkat sounded to me like a US native of Indian decent.
+We never really get this verified, tho at one point Venkat does say he's Hindu.
+Still, this casting choice seems odd to me.

 Anyway.
 Here's hoping.
 Movies have been scarce and have mostly sucked, the last two years.